 With holiday dessert buffets coming up soon, National Cake Decorating Day is the perfect time to practice your technique!
 Halloween’s just a few short weeks away!
 Learning to create spooky ghosts, spiderwebs, pumpkins, and broomsticks from icing and fondant could be the perfect warm-up for embellishing cakes, cupcakes, and cookies with intricate snowy Christmas scenes a little later on.
 And think of all the fun you can have mixing frosting colors — like dyeing Easter eggs, but with lickable spoons.

-National Cake Decorating Day - History
+National Cake Decorating Day timeline

 The International Cake Exploration Societé (ICES) was founded in Monroe, Michigan, at the National EXPO Cake Show, based on cake decorators sharing and caring for their craft.
 At their Annual Convention and Show, held in a different U.S. location each year, members enjoy demonstrations and classes, and displays of amazing cakes and sugar art.

 Please don’t let the word “palette” scare you.
 It just means a harmonious combination of colors, and starts with just two tones.
 Think team colors and holiday hues: purple and gold, orange and black, red and green.
 One of these pairs could be your main colors.
 Then add contrast and accent colors to fill out the palette.
 For example, if you’re working with orange and black for a Halloween party, you could add small amounts of bright gold (maybe sparkly metallic gold!), white, dark brown, and maybe even a ghoulish touch of bright blood-red.
 And guess what?
 You could apply this color palette to your entire party.

 Explore Zen and the art of cake decorating